-The resulting surface in variant (1) is a plane defined by the normal vector $n_x n_y n_z$ and the distance d from the origin (in the direction of the normal vector).
+The resulting surface in variant (1) is a plane defined by the normal vector $n_x n_y n_z$ and the distance d from the origin.
 The force acts in direction of the normal.
 Note that the d describes the distance from the origin in units of the normal vector so that the product of d and n is a point on the surface.
 Therefore negative distances are quite common!